Sky Blue Markers: Circle K Clubs

 Kiwanis Kids (K-Kids)

-K-Kids is a student led community service club for elementary students that teaches members the value of helping otheres through participation in community service projects and club activities.
+K-Kids is a student led community service club for elementary students that teaches members the value of helping others through participation in community service projects and club activities.

 Nearly 40,000 middle and junior high students in 1,300 clubs in 18 nations contribute service to school and community while developing leadership and people skills.
-Builders Club members implement pratical service-learning principals as they focus on supporting organizations that focus on the needs of children.
+Builders Club members implement practical service-learning principles as they focus on supporting organizations that focus on the needs of children.